Learning through storytelling, creative writing and literature

-Telling, reading and writing stories and poetry can help language learning and other areas of the curriculum come alive.
+Telling, reading and writing stories can help language learning and other areas of the curriculum come alive.
 Encouraging young people to read for pleasure will bring benefits that will last a lifetime.

 Are you sitting comfortably...?